shleen/aides-memoire/UX.md

 ### Visual
 Visual design.
 We can actually break it down into 7 main principles.

-- **Contrast**- Refers to the juxtaposition of multiple elements with differing colours or typefaces.
-Very effective in creating visual interest!

-- **Repetition**- Makes use of the our brains' tendency to search for patterns in everything.
-Encourages the transition from short to long-term memory, thus improving recall.
-Some standard applications of repetition- the colour of buttons & page layouts.

-- **Alignment**- Just, don't place anything *in the middle of nowhere*.
-Elements on a page should be related to one another, in one way or another.

-- **Proximity**- Aids content organisation, which gets increasingly important as the amount of content grows.
-Make use of the fact that our brains are able to form links between elements in close proximity & create visual units.
-A good rule of thumb is that elements should be visually grouped as they are intellectually grouped.

 - **Colours**- so! much! potential!
 Let's see..

   **Red** <br>